Pinvoice/pipedrive-php-api/README.md

 ```

 ## Testing
-Put `token` in your environment.
+Put `TOKEN` in your environment.
 I recommend creating a `phpunit.xml` file with the following contents.
 ``` xml
 <phpunit>
     <php>